 Yes, it is recommended that all pregnant women get vaccinated.
 A baby is unable to receive the flu vaccine before 6 months of age and their protection comes from the mom’s immunity against flu.
 For additional information, click the March of Dimes link at the bottom of this page.

 When can my baby get a flu vaccine?

 It is recommended that your child get a flu vaccine every year in the fall, starting when he or she is 6 months old.
-Some children 6 months through 8 years of age may need 2 doses for best protection.
+Some children 6 months through 8 years of age may need 2 doses for the best protection.
 If you have any questions, speak with your child’s physician.

-My children go to Little Silver Medicine, but I / spouse have a different primary care physician.
+My children go to Little Silver Medicine, but I / my spouse have a different primary care physician.
 Can we all get the flu vaccine at your drive-through clinic?